sagemath/trac_to_gh/Issue 6775.md

 # Issue 6775: Having an easy to use Disjoint Set data structure

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6775

 Original creator: slabbe